anz-bank/pkg/log/examples.md

 // With fields, it is expected to log
 // (time in RFC3339Nano Format) (Fields) (Level) (Message)
 //
-// Fields will be logged ALPHABETICALLY.
+// Fields will be logged alphabetically (using the StandardLogger).
 If the same key field is added to the context logger,
 // it will replace the existing value that corresponds to that key.
 //
 // Example: